 - The more recommended properties that you provide, the higher quality the result is to users.
 For example: users prefer job postings with explicitly stated salaries than those without; users prefer recipes with actual user reviews and genuine star ratings (note that reviews or ratings not by actual users are considered spammy).
 Rich result ranking takes extra information into consideration.

-- Put the structured data on the page that it describes, unless specified otherwise
+- Put the structured data on the page that it describes, unless specified otherwise by the documentation.

 - If you have duplicate pages for the same content, we recommend placing the same structured data on all page duplicates, not just on the canonical page.